-This provides course general understanding of both quantitative and qualitative methods within the context of research designs.
-Research design is the plan for the selection and application of accepted Research practices. methods research provide models for the appropriate collection, organization and analysis of data decision-making, replication, knowledge contribution to a base.
-Additionally, this course supports doctoral abilities to demonstrate understanding of the research purpose, nature and forms of research design and their relationship to research questions, methods for data collection and analyses.
+This provides course general а understanding of both quantitative and qualitative methods within the context of research designs.
+Research design is the plan for the selection and application of accepted practices.
+Research methods research for provide models the appropriate collection, organization and analysis of data decision-making, replication. for and contribution knowledge to а base.
+Additionally, this course supports doctoral abilities to demonstrate students' understanding of the research purpose, nature and forms of research design and their relationship to research questions, methods for data collection and data analyses.

-EDUC755- Research Methods and Analysis in Education 3 credits for the course are to cultivate developing researchers who understand and can evaluate the design of research methods in social science research.
+EDUC755- Research Methods and Analysis in Education

+In this course, a strong foundation will be laid for students to apply concepts in the practice of action research in Education Thus, the educational goals for the course are to cultivate developing researchers who understand and can evaluate the design of research methods in social science research.
 In addition, we will focus on laying a strong foundation for students to be able to apply concepts in the practice of action research.
 In the course of completing assignments and interacting together in the asynchronous and synchronous segments of the class, students will develop skills to allow them to navigate conducting action research confidently, reflexively, ethically, and well.
 Furthermore, in the course of the seminar, students will begin to articulate an individual approach or philosophy through which they will advance their development as researchers and leaders.

-In this course, a strong foundation will be laid for students to apply concepts in the practice of action research in Education Thus, the educational goals and development after completion of the course.
+This development will include the ability to read research critically, an understanding of research ethics, and the acquisition of sufficient knowledge and direction to guide further learning and development after completion of the course.
 Students will participate in all aspects of the course as developing researchers.
 Learning will happen mostly through active and critical participation in reading, discussion, and practice throughout the course.
 In the course of completing assignments in the asynchronous and synchronous segments of the class, students will develop skills to allow them to navigate the principles and skills of conducting action research with confidence.
 Students will begin to articulate an individual approach or philosophy through which they will advance their development as researchers and leaders.
-This development will include the ability to read research critically, understanding of research ethics, and the acquisition of sufficient knowledge and direction to guide further learning and development after completion of the course.
+This development will include the ability to read research critically, an understanding of research ethics, and the acquisition of sufficient knowledge and direction to guide further learning and development after completion of the course.
 Learning will happen mostly through active and critical participation in reading, discussion, and practice throughout the course.